-The Night of Power – or Laylat-ul-Qadr – is considered to be the Holiest night in the Islamic calendar.
-This was the night when the first verses of the Holy Qur’an were revealed to the Prophet Muhammad (PBUH) by Angel Jibrail.
-This night falls in the last 10 days of Ramadan, widely believed to be the 27th day of this Blessed month.
+The Night of Power – also referred to as Laylat-al-Qadr – is considered to be the Holiest night in the Islamic calendar.
+This was the night when the first verses of the Holy Qur’an were revealed to the Prophet Muhammad (PBUH), by Angel Jibrail.
+This night falls within the last 10 days of Ramadan, and although the exact date is unknown, it is widely believed to be the 27th day of the Holy month.

 This is a night of great remembrance and worship to Allah (SWT) and ranks higher than that of 1,000 months.